Our Records Bureau is regularly staffed Monday thru Friday from 8:00 am to 5:00 pm.

 Resident Fingerprint Cards

 The Records Bureau can assist with fingerprints if you are a Londonderry resident.
 If your employer (regardless of their physical location) requires that you complete a set of “ink” fingerprint cards for employment and you reside in Londonderry, please first come to the Records Department window to receive a “receipt” that must be paid next door at the Londonderry Town Hall in the Town Clerk’s Office.
 Once you have paid for your ink card(s), you can come back to the police station and an officer will take your fingerprints.
-The cost is $5 per card.
+The cost is $5 per card (we do not provide the cards).

 Non-resident Fingerprint Cards